UoB-COMSM0166/2025-group-8/README.md

 Iron Rebellion is a 2D platform jumping game that revives the nostalgic appeal of classic platformers while introducing modern design principles to enhance gameplay experience.
 Designed as a narrative-driven adventure, the game blends quick reflex-based mechanics with puzzle-solving elements to engage players of all skill levels.

-The visual design adopts a minimalist pixel-art style, maintaining simplicity while delivering deep gameplay.
-This approach ensures the game is accessible to both seasoned gamers and newcomers, capturing the spirit of retro gaming while offering modern features like adjustable difficulty and intelligent enemy AI.
+The visual design adopts a painterly oil painting style, blending classical art aesthetics with modern gameplay.
+This artistic approach creates a rich and immersive atmosphere, appealing to both seasoned gamers and newcomers.
+While embracing the elegance of traditional visuals, the game also features modern enhancements like adjustable difficulty and intelligent enemy AI, delivering depth without sacrificing accessibility.

 What sets *Iron Rebellion* apart is its seamless integration of narrative, challenges, and progressive complexity across handcrafted levels.
 Players are not just jumping platforms—they are unraveling a story.
 This fusion enriches the game’s depth and makes each level a meaningful experience.